LFDMCreations/blog_lafindumois/readme.md

 :point_right: We will test the functioning when we start using database_cleaner.

-in `spec/support/database_cleaner.rb` and update `spec/spec_helper.rb`.
-4. Enable migrations by appending code to the `Rakefile`.
-5. One `.env` file already exists. create a `.env.test` file at root and add it to `.gitignore`.

-Add the database urls to .env and to .env.test.
-The syntax for the url is structured like this :

-DATABASE_URL=postgres://username:password@localhost:5432/lafindumois_blog_development.

-A password is not required.
-Therefore, this is valid syntax:
-DATABASE_URL=postgres://username@localhost:5432/lafindumois_blog_development.

-Obviously, the database url in the `./.env.test` file is postfixed `_test`, not `_development`.
-**The documentation shows how to run the hanami console and make sure that the app correctly reads the url.
-Do that.**

 ### Create databases, create migrations and run migrations.

 With all this in place, we can start creating our migrations.
 The steps are: